 To educate with and preserve indigenous perspectives inspiring appreciation of cultures, healing, and strengthening wellness in communities.

 The resurgence of Indigenous peoples' visibility upon their own lands on Turtle Island began during the Civil Rights Movement in the United States.
 Incidentally, the advocacy and activism of Indigenous voices across the world had begun since the beginning of each region's colonization.
-However, colonial covert tactics brought about through political and jurisdictional power, silenced our voices, keeping indigenous people hidden in plain sight, Fortunately, the collective power of the Civil Rights movement eradicated Indigenous invisibility for the dominant populace and brought an awareness of different philosophies, ideologies and spiritual consciousness across the globe to those interested in change, as well as connecting Indigenous peoples to each other.
+However, colonial covert tactics brought about through political and jurisdictional power, silenced our voices, keeping indigenous people hidden in plain sight, Fortunately, the collective power of the Civil Rights movement eradicated Indigenous invisibility for the dominant populace and brought an awareness of different philosophies, ideologies and spiritual consciousness across the globe to those interested in change, and connecting Indigenous peoples to each other.
 Many people for the first time realized that Native Americans were still living on their homelands in North America.

 Today, Indigenous peoples across the planet continue to speak out against the disturbances brought upon their lands, cultural lifeways and economic imbalance.